-The NDIS Code of Conduct is an important way to make sure all NDIS providers and their employees understand their responsibility to clients.
+The NDIS Code of Conduct is an important way to make sure all National Disability Insurance Scheme (NDIS) providers and their employees understand their responsibility to clients.
 It doesn’t matter if your business is NDIS-registered or not – if you provide goods or services to an NDIS participant, this code applies to you.

 The code helps to ensure that NDIS participants receive quality supports, in a respectful way.
 Providers and employees need to understand the rights of people with disability, how to prevent harm and how respond appropriately if harm occurs.